guberm/Dynamic-Ad-Remover-Chrome-Extension/README.md

 ## Usage

-### Adding Selectors
+### Configuring the Extension
-1. Click the extension icon in your browser toolbar
+1. Click the extension icon in your browser toolbar to open settings
 2. In the "Selectors" textarea, add CSS selectors (one per line) for elements you want to remove
 3. Examples of common selectors:
    ```css